-Role conversion using MinRole in SharePoint Server 2016
+Role conversion using MinRole in SharePoint Servers 2016 and 2019 Public Preview

 Summary: Learn about how to convert your server roles in a SharePoint farm deployment using MinRole.
-MinRole help administrators select the right server role when provisioning SharePoint Server 2016.
+MinRole help administrators select the right server role when provisioning SharePoint Servers 2016 and 2019 Public Preview.

 About Server Role Conversion

 Servers can be converted to a different server role without having to disconnect them from your farm and then rejoining them using the different server role.
 Servers can be converted to dedicated roles, shared roles, the Custom server role, or the Single-Server Farm server role.
 Server role conversion can be performed through the the SharePoint Central Administration website or Microsoft PowerShell.

 You can only convert a server to the Single-Server Farm server role if it is the only SharePoint server in the farm.

 Before a server is converted to a different server role, SharePoint will perform a role conversion pre-validation check to ensure the server is ready for role conversion.
 If the pre-validation check determines that a server isn't ready for role conversion, it will block the role conversion and present a message explaining why the role conversion was blocked.
 It will also provide instructions to resolve the issue that blocked role conversion.
 Once the issue is resolved, you can rerun the role conversion.

 Role conversion pre-validation was first introduced in the November 2016 Public Update for SharePoint Server 2016 (Feature Pack 1).